junxit/us-congress-bills-117/metadata.md

 - 2021-10-05 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters without amendment.
 With written report No. 117-40.
 - 2021-10-05 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters without amendment.
 With written report No. 117-40.
 - 2021-10-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 142.
+- 2021-12-18 — Amendment SA 4896 agreed to in Senate by Unanimous Consent.
+- 2021-12-18 — Amendment SA 4896 proposed by Senator Schatz for Senator Peters. (consideration: CR S9308; text: CR S9308) In the nature of a substitute.
+- 2021-12-18 — Measure laid before Senate by unanimous consent. (consideration: CR S9308)
+- 2021-12-18 — Passed Senate with an amendment by Unanimous Consent.
+- 2021-12-18 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2021-12-18 — Senate amendment agreed to: Amendment SA 4896 agreed to in Senate by Unanimous Consent.
+- 2021-12-18 — Senate amendment proposed (on the floor): Amendment SA 4896 proposed by Senator Schatz for Senator Peters.
+- 2021-12-18 — Senate amendment submitted